HANZZZZZZZZ/handbook/docs/setup.md

 Make sure you disable Battleye when playing with us!
 To do this, just open the Arma 3 launcher, go to the "Battleye" option on the left side of it and untick "Enable BattlEye anti-cheat software."

-### In-Game Name

-You are required to change your in-game profile name to the shortened name assigned to you when you joined the unit.
-If you are unable to change the profile name, please create a new one with the name assigned.
-This simply used for identification purposes.

 ### Controls

 #### Grenade Throwing